diem/website/docs/core/libra-protocol.md

 A validator node contains the following logical components:

-**Admission Control (AC)**
+**Client Service**

-- Admission Control is the sole external interface of the validator node.
-Any request made by a client to the validator node goes to AC first.
+The Client Service is the external interface of the Libra node.
+When a client makes a request to the Libra node, it goes to the Client Service first.
-- AC performs initial checks on the requests to protect the other parts of the validator node from corrupt or high volume input.

 **Mempool**

 - Mempool is a buffer that holds the transactions that are “waiting” to be executed.
+- Mempool performs initial checks on the requests to protect the other parts of the Libra node from corrupt or high volume input.
-- When a new transaction is added to a validator node’s mempool, this validator node’s mempool shares this transaction with the mempools of other validators in the system.
+- When a new transaction is added to a Libra node’s mempool, this node shares the transaction with the mempools of other validators in the system.

 **Consensus**